 The University offers a range of services and products including research, education, nursing and health studies, medicine, study abroad, business, arts and science, law, engineering, architecture, communication, education and human development, marine and atmospheric science, music and international studies.

 Throughout her career and personal life, Dr. Conway has enjoyed both professional and personal successes.
-These include being rewarded with the Excellence Award in Athletic Attitude from UC Berkeley in 1996 and more recently, being named Educator of the Year from University of Miami in 2016.
+These include being rewarded with the Excellence Award in Athletic Attitude from UC Berkeley in 1996 and more recently, being named Educator of the Year from University of Miami Department of Orthopaedic Surgery in 2016.
 Additionally, one professional accomplishment Dr. Conway is particularly proud of is being Program Director of both Orthopaedic Surgery and Orthopaedic Oncology Programs.
 Dr. Conway attributes this success to her strong work ethic, discipline, and structure, all of which were built into her due to the strong focus and rigorous effort involved in being a competitive swimmer.

 When not busy working, Dr. Conway enjoys a variety of hobbies including; scuba diving, underwater photography, gardening, and boating.
 Additionally, she is an active volunteer and human rights activist, having volunteered at Rio Olympics as well as working with Planned Parenthood.

 Share this entry